segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 Before getting started, note the following requirements for Linked Events.

-1. Snowflake or BigQuery data warehouse support.
+1. Snowflake or BigQuery data warehouse support and write access.
-2. Write access to your data warehouse.
-For more information, view the [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery/) and [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake/) setup guides.
+- For more information, view the [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery/) and [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake/) setup guides.
-3. Access to Unify in your workspace.
+2. Access to Unify in your workspace.
-4. Access to the Destination you'll be using with Linked Events.
+3. Access to the Destination you'll be using with Linked Events.
 This will help you to validate your data.

 #### Linked Events permissions

 The following Segment access [roles](/docs/segment-app/iam/roles/) apply to Linked Events:

-**Entities Admin Access**: Full CRUD access to all Enttiies within a workspace.
+**Entities Admin Access**: Full CRUD access to all Entities within a workspace.
 You can also grant or revoke user permissions.

 **Entities Read-only Access**: Read access to all Entities models and destinations in a workspace.